AkshaySharma-Akay/akshaysharma-akay.github.io/blog/_posts/2025-12-12-weekend-llm-project-hindi-ocr.md

 canonical_url: "https://imakshay.me/blog/projects/ai/automation/2025/12/12/weekend-llm-project-hindi-ocr.html"
 cover_image: /blog/assets/images/covers/my_cover.jpg
 ---
-I grew up with a father whose entire world revolved around education teacher, writer often switching between roles, but always working in **Hindi**.
-That naturally made me and my siblings the tech supports at home.
+I grew up in a household where education was everything.
+My father—a teacher and writer who often switched between roles—spent his entire career working in **Hindi**.
+That naturally made me and my siblings the tech support at home.
 Over the years, we typed his academic papers in Kruti Dev fonts, maintained these documents, and built archives of his work on Google Drive and pen drives.

 Among all those tasks, one problem kept returning like a stubborn bug:

 ### **Typing handwritten pages.**

-If my father had written 10–20 pages by hand, turning them into a typed Word or PDF document required either:
+Whenever he had written 10–20 pages by hand, turning them into a typed Word or PDF document required either:
 - paying someone to type it, or
 - learning MS Word + Hindi typing, or
 - asking me / siblings